Data Comics: My Journey of Exploration

 The Pioneering Works on Data Comics

-Comics as a data-driven storytelling tool were first recognized by Segel and Heer (2010) and later expanded upon by Zhao et al. (2015), who developed data comics as web snapshots, as well as by Bach et al. (2016), who focused on graph visualizations, and Bach et al. (2017), who highlighted the essential elements of data comics.
-Building on this foundational research, my doctoral work sought to expand the practical applications of data comics through hands-on experimentation.
+Comics as a data-driven storytelling format were first discussed in academic literature by Segel and Heer (2010) and later implemented by Zhao et al. (2015), who developed data comics as web snapshots, as well as by Bach et al. (2016), who focused on graph visualizations, and Bach et al. (2017), who highlighted the essential elements of data comics.
+Building on this foundational research, my doctoral work sought to expand the design and practical applications of data comics.

 In my doctoral work (2018–2022) at the University of Edinburgh, under the supervision of Dr. Benjamin Bach and Dr. Dave Murray-Rust, I investigated the creation of data comics for data-driven storytelling.
-My research, detailed in Creating Data Comics for Data-Driven Storytelling, pushed the boundaries of this innovative format and its production techniques.
-I examined aspects—including explanatory visualizations, narrative strategies, transitional elements, and visual design—by producing original data comics, collaborating with interdisciplinary experts, and developing teaching frameworks to advance both the understanding and practice of this emerging format.
+My research, detailed in Creating Data Comics for Data-Driven Storytelling, pushed the boundaries of this new format and its production techniques.

 From my design and user experience background, I have always been keenly exploring how everyday experience can be enhanced through better design.
 This sensitivity became a driving force during my master’s study in Design Informatics, at the University of Edinburgh, where I began applying my UX design mindset to data communication.
 I started by sketching weekly data comics that documented my life—tracking sleep patterns, visualizing news events, and capturing newly acquired insights.
 Over time, this experiment evolved into a set of design patterns for data comics (ACM CHI 2018), a design space that blends the features of comics (panels, sequential visual narratives) with data visualization.
 To democratize access to this format, I distilled these patterns into printable, workshop-ready cards, enabling others to adopt and adapt the format.
 I further leveraged these tools in teaching data visualization and storytelling with data comic workshops (ACM CHI 2019 EA).